Online Student Withdrawals & Refunds

 The following states require a separate statement be posted for students enrolled in online classes:

-- Withdraws from the student’s entire registration, then, the student will be subject to receive a full refund of tuition and mandatory fees.
+- Withdraws from the student’s entire registration and receive a full refund of tuition and mandatory fees.

 - Makes arrangements with the student’s instructors for course grades, or for incompletes that shall be completed by the student at a later date.
 If such arrangements are made, the student’s registration shall remain intact and tuition and mandatory fees shall be assessed for the courses in full.